Easily Switch Between Product Types

 kubectl edit svc wordpress

 To update load balancer resources, connect to ELB again.
-Add the annotations by following the procedure described in Creating an Ingress - Interconnecting with an Existing Load Balancer.
+Add the annotations by following the procedure described in Using kubectl to Create a Service (Using an Existing Load Balancer).

 annotations: